Squidgets: Sketch-based Widget Design for Scene Manipulation: The Squidgets Framework

+User \stroke{strokes} perform two functions: selecting a squidget curve (segment) based on similarity to a stroke; and changing scene attributes to make the selected squidget curve approximate a stroke.

+The similarity measure between a selection stroke $S_s$ and a target curve $C \in \mathscr{C}$ is highly dependent on scene context and application domain.
+For instance, in scenes where the curve shapes are distinct (e.g. rounded chess pawns vs. corners of a cubical dice in ~\autoref{fig:ambiguous_selection}(a), middle), a similarity measure based on shape alone can suffice.
+A shape-only metric however, performs poorly in cluttered scenes with many curve shapes being good matches for an input stroke (\autoref{fig:ambiguous_selection}(b,c)).
+For example, in a scene with multiple chess pawns, a similarity measure that favors spatial proximity between $C$ and $S_s$ may be necessary to disambiguate selection (\autoref{fig:ambiguous_selection}(a), bottom).
+We present a novel perceptual curve similarity metric based on corner, spatial, and shape proximity in Section~\ref{sec:curve}.
+Note that such an algorithm can be further customized to add other matching criteria like stroke thickness and color, and additional heuristics constraining the attribute values search space.

-The stroke is matched for similarity (Section 4.4) against both implicit and explicitly authored squidgets.
-The best matching squidget curve is selected.
-Optionally, nothing can be selected if all matching scores are poor and below a given threshold.
+The user's input stroke is matched for similarity against all curves in the scene, and the best matching curve is selected.
+Optionally, nothing can be selected if all matches are worse than a given threshold.
+Other mechanisms could also be leveraged for selected curve disambiguation, such as reducing the size of the curve set $\mathscr{C}$, e.g. using layer groupings of scene objects, or pre-selecting a specific scene object.

-Once a squidget is selected, its associated attributes need to be set to match the user stroke.
-For explicitly authored squidgets, this is simply the associated attribute configuration for discrete squidgets, and weight interpolated attribute values based on where the user stroke crosses the piecewise linear path for a continuous squidget.

-For implicit squidgets, one needs to find a minimal change to the associated set of attributes such that the change deforms the curve to match the user drawn stroke.
-For common attributes like deforming points on the squidget curve (Figure~\ref{fig:sqtypes}(c)) the change is direct, and for others like transformations (translate/rotate/scale) (Figure~\ref{fig:implicit_shape}), the change in attribute value can be analytically computed.
-In general, We can optimize for such attribute values using a local search from the current values of associated attributes.
-For example, the cyan stroke drawn in Figure~\ref{fig:sqtypes}(d), can edit the spotlight cone-angle associated with the elliptical red squidget in Figure~\ref{fig:sqtypes}(c), by searching for a nearby cone-angle value whose hot-spot best fits the user stroke.

-Implicit and continuous squidgets further allow users to interactively refine the controlled attributes by dragging their values in real-time.
-A user stroke held at its end-point (0.3 seconds in our implementation) remains active allowing the stroke to be dragged around spatially.
-This behavior interactively manipulates the user stroke along the interpolation path for continuous widgets, or as a transformed stroke for implicit squidgets (Figure~\ref{fig:tutorial}).
-Modifiers can also be employed to specify or restrict the subset of attribute values to change.
-For example, modifiers with implicit squidgets can force the interactive refinement to be restricted to translate/rotate/scale (Figure~\ref{fig:tutorial}).